Herr-Aksoy/CFN-GithubAction/AWS-Eks/Readme.md

 ## Workflow Overview
 The workflow is triggered manually via the GitHub Actions interface.
 It consists of two main jobs:

 **a.
-Deploy EKS Cluster:**<a href="[Deploys an EKS cluster using AWS CloudFormation.](https://github.com/Herr-Aksoy/CFN-GithubAction/tree/main/AWS-Eks#a--deploy-eks-cluster-job:~:text=a%2D%20%27deploy%2Deks%2Dcluster%27%20Job)" title="More information">Deploys an EKS cluster using AWS CloudFormation.</a>

-<a href="https://github.com/Herr-Aksoy/CFN-GithubAction/tree/main/AWS-Eks#a--deploy-eks-cluster-job:~:text=a%2D%20%27deploy%2Deks%2Dcluster%27%20Job" title="Deploys an EKS cluster using AWS CloudFormation.">Deploys an EKS cluster using AWS CloudFormation.</a>
+Deploy EKS Cluster:**<a href="https://github.com/Herr-Aksoy/CFN-GithubAction/tree/main/AWS-Eks#a--deploy-eks-cluster-job:~:text=a%2D%20%27deploy%2Deks%2Dcluster%27%20Job" title="Deploys an EKS cluster using AWS CloudFormation.">Deploys an EKS cluster using AWS CloudFormation.</a>

 **b.
 Setup Argo CD:** Sets up Argo CD on the deployed EKS cluster.